maxijonson/gpt-turbo/CONTRIBUTING.md

 ## Styleguides
 ### Commit Messages

-There are no strict rules for commit messages (yet), but it can be useful to prefix them with a tag to indicate what kind of change it is.
-Here are some examples:
+Since commits are squashed when merged into the `develop` branch, there are no strict rules for commit messages.
+However, if your PR is pretty big, contains many commits and/or affects multiple packages, it is recommended to use the following prefixes for your commit messages:

 - `[library]`: for changes to the library or its documentation.
 - `[cli]`: for changes to the CLI  or its documentation.
+- `[web]`: for changes to the Web  or its documentation.
+- `[nest]`: for changes to the Nest  or its documentation.
 - `[docs]`: for changes to the documentation **not related to the library or one of its implementations**. (e.g. changes to the root README.md file or this contributing guide)

 ## Join The Project Team